bsumlin/PyMieScatt/index.rst/index.rst

 Welcome to the online user's guide for PyMieScatt!
 ==================================================

 Documentation is currently under development and will be available Monday, July 24th.
+Test.

 Install PyMieScatt
 ------------------